princeton-nlp/semsup-xc/README.md

 You need to run `python main.py <config_file> <output_dir>` to train both zero-shot and few-shot models on both datasets.
 See [configs](configs) folder for list of all relevant config files.

 ### Evaluation
-For all datasets, you can directly run `main.py` script on updated config file containing pretrained model and `do_train` set to False.
+For all datasets, you can directly run `main.py` script by updating config file by changing `pretrained_model` parameter and and setting `do_train` set to False.
 You can also adjust `random_sample` parameter to adjust the number of samples to evaluate on.
 For ensembling results with TF-IDF, use the `Evaluator.ipynb` script.
 Previous method is slow, and memory hungry.
 For faster inference in Amazon and Wikipedia datasets, use:
 `bash fastEval{DSET}.sh <config_file> <checkpoint_path>`.